Syllabus

 Course Prerequisites

 Students must be pursuing their undergraduate or graduate degree at NYU in order to enroll in a VIP course.
-Enrollment is based on a rolling application process through the course website.
+Enrollment is based on an application process through the course website.
 Decisions on acceptance to the course will be made by the faculty advisors.
 New student decisions are made by the beginning of each semester.
 Students may apply to various VIP course options (i.e., VIP teams), then select one VIP team to participate on for three consecutive semesters.

 For the Processor Design team: Applicants should have completed CS-UY 2214 or ECE-UY 2204 or have equivalent experience with RTL design.
 Team participation assumes familiarity with Verilog and associated tooling.